DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/fd2_school/README.md

 - 05 - Vue Events and JavaScript Functions Technology Spike [ [docx](activities/05-VueJSEventsSpike.docx) | [pdf](activities/05-VueJSEventsSpike.pdf) ]
 - 06 - Web APIs Technology Spike [ [docx](activities/06-WebAPIsSpike.docx) | [pdf](activities/06-WebAPIsSpike.pdf) ]
 - 07 - FarmOS API Technology Spike [ [docx](activities/07-FarmOSAPISpike.docx) | [pdf](activities/07-FarmOSAPISpike.pdf) ]
-- 08 - Cascading Style Sheets and Bootstrap (in development)
+- 08 - FarmData2 Pages and Patterns (in development)
-- 09 - Element Selectors and Cypress Testing (in development)
+- 09 - Cypress Testing (in development)

 ## The FarmData2 School Module ###

 FarmData2 is built using Drupal modules that run within FarmOS.
 For example, the _FieldKit_ and _BarnKit_ tabs in the FarmData2 interface are created by modules.
-The _FD2 School_ tab is created by the `fd2_school` module and provides a space for you to work through the FarmData2 School Activites.
+The _FD2 School_ tab is created by the `fd2_school` module and provides a space for you to work through the FarmData2 School Activities.

 ### Adding a Sub-Tab to the FD2 School Tab ###

 Most FarmData2 front-end development will consist of adding a new sub-tab to one of the FarmData2 tabs (i.e. the _Field Kit_ or the _Barn Kit_).
 This section discusses how to add such a sub-tab to the FarmData2 School tab.

 Each FarmData2 School Activity will ask you to add a new sub-tab to the FarmData2 School Tab.
-To do this you will need to edit the `fd2_school` module.
+To do this you will need to edit the `fd2_school.module` file.
 The following steps will guide you through that process.

 1. Ensure that a development instance of FarmData2 is up and running.
 See [INSTALL.md](https://github.com/DickinsonCollege/FarmData2/blob/main/INSTALL.md) for full instructions.
-1. Find the `fd2_school` directory in the `farmdata2_modules/fd2_tabs` directory.
+1. Find the `fd2_school` directory in the `farmdata2/farmdata2_modules/` directory.
 1. Open the the `fd2_school.module` file.
 1. Modify the `fd2_school_menu` function by adding the code that creates the `$items` entry for the `XYZ` sub tab as shown below:

     ```php
     <?php